How to Get to Miyajima Island (& What to Do While You’re There!)

 Train Travel

-For those traveling by train, the easiest option is to take the Tokaido-Sanyo Shinkansen Line from Tokyo Station to Hiroshima Station.
+For those traveling by train, the easiest option is to take the Nozomi train from Tokyo Station to Hiroshima Station.
 This route will get you to Hiroshima in about four hours with no transfers.

-This is because the Tokaido-Sanyo Shinkansen Line requires the purchase of a separate complimentary ticket.
+This is because the Nozomi train requires the purchase of a separate complimentary ticket.
 These tickets can be obtained upon arrival at the train station if needed.

-An alternative option that accepts the JR Pass in full is the Tokaido Shinkansen Line.
-You can take this route from Tokyo Station to Shin-Osaka, Shin-Kobe, or Himeji Station
+An alternative option that accepts the JR Pass in full is the Hikari train.
+You can take this train from Tokyo Station to Shin-Osaka, Shin-Kobe, or Himeji Station.
+From any of these destinations, you can then transfer to the Sakura train.

 This route, with transfers included, will get you to Hiroshima Station in about five hours.